passcod/blook/transcripts/intergalactic-02.md

 S: Who has very offset tones.

-Speaker 2: A Yeah.
+A: Yeah.

-Speaker 2: S So what.

-Speaker 0: S Is the beginner's guide.
+S: So what is the beginner's guide?
 Canti, you're the one that introduced us to it, so.

-Speaker 2: C It's a narra— a fictional documentary about video games and Davey Wreden's made it, he's the writer of A Stanley Parable.
+C: It's a narra— a fictional documentary about video games and Davey Wreden's made it, he's the writer of A Stanley Parable.
 It's great.

-Speaker 0: S It is definitely something.
+S: It is definitely something.

-Speaker 0: S It is good to know that Davey Wreden's made it, because he's also the character— one one the characters— in the game.
+S: It is good to know that Davey Wreden's made it, because he's also the character— one one the characters— in the game.

-Speaker 2: C I mean it could be a different Davey.
+C: I mean it could be a different Davey.

-Speaker 0: S It could be a different Davey, he does never say his last name, but also when you're a guy playing a Davey and you're a Davey...
+S: It could be a different Davey, he does never say his last name, but also when you're a guy playing a Davey and you're a Davey...

-Speaker 2: C You kind of assume it's the same Davey.
+C: You kind of assume it's the same Davey.

-Speaker 2: C Which is kind of the whole point, isn't it.
+C: Which is kind of the whole point, isn't it.

-Speaker 2: S Yeah.
+S: Yeah.

 C: Hmm.

-Speaker 1: A How much can we say about the game in general, like are we saying straight up, now...
+A: How much can we say about the game in general, like are we saying straight up, now...

 C: Spoilers Alert?